bloodmc/GriefDefenderDoc/docs/guide/basic/claim-rent-system.md

 icon: view
 ---

+:warning: The rent system is currently being overhauled for an upcoming version.
+If you are using a Bukkit platform, it is recommended to use RealEstate on discord :warning:

 ![Rent System](https://media.discordapp.net/attachments/709505646457913426/709992848963141632/2019-12-18_22.png)

 This new system will allow you to set your claim up for rent and earn some money on the way.